sbrzt/climt/README.md

-# bookbot
+# lodot

-BookBot is my first project!
+lodot is a simple CLI for producing text mining reports in a machine-actionable format.